 - Increase the bass a bit in the low-end range.
 This will be a band with a frequency of 60Hz or close to it – this depends on your particular EQ.
 You can then increase it a bit in the band above it and hear the results (ex.: 120Hz band, which is still bass but on the lower end of mid range sound & vocals).

 - Increase the treble 6dB or so around the highest band on the upper end of the EQ, then continue increasing by 3dB if you hear an improvement.
 Continue until it sounds unpleasant to you, then decrease back until it’s better.
 This is usually a band with 16KHz or similar (some only go to 12KHz, which isn’t good, sadly).
-Treble can be a problem because of speaker placement being less than ideal in vehicles along with poor quality factory-installed speakers, too.
+Treble can be a problem because of speaker placement is less than ideal in vehicles along with poor quality factory-installed speakers, too.

 If not, you’ll hear get a fairly high loss in the treble range in music.